giantswarm/aws-admission-controller/README.md

 Giant Swarm Control Plane admission controller that implements the following rules:

 - In a G8SControlPlane resource, when the `.spec.replicas` is changed from 1 to 3, the Availability Zones of the according AWSControlPlane will be defaulted if needed.
 - In an AWSControlPlane resource, the Availability Zones will be defaulted if they are `nil`.
+In case the matching `g8scontrolplane` already exists, the number of AZs is determined by the number of `replicas` defined there.
+In case no such `g8scontrolplane` exists, the default number of AZs is assigned.
 - When a new AWSMachineDeployment is created, details are logged.

 The certificates for the webhook are created with CertManager and injected through the CA Injector.